manavpthaker/career-companion-ai/SETUP.md

 # 📋 Complete Setup Guide

-This guide will walk you through setting up the Job Search Automation System from scratch.
+This guide will walk you through setting up CareerCompanion AI from scratch.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)